updatecli/website/content/docs/prologue/introduction.md

 ## Get started

-There are two main ways to get started with Updatecli:

 ### Quick Start

 {{< alert icon="👉" text="The Quick Start is intended for intermediate to advanced users." >}}